 Hybrid bikes combine the quick and nimble frames of road bikes with the rough and ready wide tyres and flat bars of mountain bikes.
 They’re comfortable commuters and also popular among fitness riders seeking an upright position and the ability to enjoy the rough roads of parks and canal paths without too much rattling.

-The Giant Escape, with models from £369, is a traditional hybrid.
-It’s got a road style frame with 32mm tyres to dampen out bumps from below.
-A triple chainset and large ration cassettes mean that plenty of gears are on offer for the hills.
+The Giant Escape is a traditional hybrid.
+It’s got a road style frame with 35mm tyres to dampen out bumps from below.
+A triple chainset and large ration cassettes mean that plenty of gears are on offer for the hills, plus disc brakes.

-There’s a version with hydraulic disc brakes for better all weather stopping as well as a ‘city’ variant for those after the additional convenience of a rack.
-In the Liv range, the Liv Alight answers similar needs.
+There’s a ‘city’ variant for those after the additional convenience of a rack and in the Liv range, the Liv Alight answers similar needs.

-The FastRoad (aluminium) and FastRoad CoMax (carbon) are mirrored in the Liv Thrive and Liv Thrive CoMox.
+The FastRoad (aluminium) and FastRoad Advanced (carbon) are mirrored in the Liv Thrive.
 These are even more road going models.
 The frames feature similar technology to the ‘AnyRoad’ adventure bikes.
-Shod with 25mm tyres and disc brakes, these are just as at home on sporting weekend rides as city streets, the flat handlebars being the real marker of their hybrid category.
+Shod with 28mm tyres and disc brakes, these are just as at home on sporting weekend rides as city streets, the flat handlebars being the real marker of their hybrid category.

 Leisure rides are answered for men in the Giant Cypress and women have the BeLiv and Liv Flourish – each with independent geometry that focuses on an upright, comfort orientated position.
 There’s also a folding bike, the ‘Giant Halfway’.